Bithack/principia/utils/README.md

 - `lvledit`: Edit metadata of Principia level files
 - `package-creator`: Create a Principia package file from JSON data
 - `progress-get`: Get leaderboard score for a given level from a data.bin file

+## Kaitai Struct files
+The `kaitai` directory contains Kaitai Struct files that describe some of Principia's file formats.